anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.md

 <a name="1.3.1"></a>
 ### 1.3.1 Cloud Native Principles

-The definition for Cloud Native is somewhat controvercial.
+The definition for Cloud Native is somewhat controversial.
 For the purposes of this document, the CNCF TOC's (Technical Oversight Committee) definition of Cloud Native will be used:
 >CNCF Cloud Native Definition v1.0
 >Approved by TOC: 2018-06-11